justin2004/weblog/relational_as_graph/README.md

 public,whcosts,table,postgres
 ```

-Let's peek at one of the tables:
+Let's also peek at one of the tables by running a SQL select query using the command line interface:

 ```bash
 echo "select * from whcosts limit 3" | PGPASSWORD=mysecretpassword psql -h 172.17.0.1 -p 5432 -U postgres --csv -f /dev/stdin